ibm-cloud-docs/cloud-object-storage/libraries/python.md

 Code examples are tested on supported release versions of Python.

+In your code, you must remove the angled brackets or any other excess characters that are provided here as illustration.
+{: note}

 ### Initializing configuration
 {: #python-examples-init}

 This example creates a `resource` object.
 A resource provides an object-oriented interface to COS.
 This allows for a higher level of abstraction than the low-level calls provided by a client object.

 Note that some operations (such as Aspera high-speed transfer) require a `client` object.
+Aspera itself requires Python version 3.6.
 {:important}

 ```python